Your complete guide to employment contracts in Australia

 Employment contracts are an agreement between you as an employer and your employees that sets out the terms and conditions of employment.
 Contracts, like we said before, can be written contracts or verbal contracts.

 All contracts must provide for at least the same minimum terms, conditions, and wages set by the National Employment Standards (NES).
-These are outlined in the Fair Work Act 2009 or the relevant award, enterprise or other registered agreement.
+These are outlined in the Fair Work Act 2009 or the relevant award, enterprise, or other registered agreement.
 You cannot contradict Fair Work obligations in your contracts even if an employee agrees to these amendments.

 Any edits you make to the terms and conditions set within your contracts will need to be signed off by your employees.